Ventura, California: Cannabis

-Following the legalization of Cannabis in California, local governments can prohibit companies from growing, testing, and selling cannabis within their jurisdiction by licensing none or only some of these activities but may not prohibit adults from growing, using or transporting marijuana for personal use.
+Following the legalization of cannabis in California, local governments can prohibit companies from growing, testing, and selling cannabis within their jurisdiction by licensing none or only some of these activities but may not prohibit adults from growing, using or transporting marijuana for personal use.
 The state allows deliveries without local agency licensing at the point of delivery.
 In November 2020, a ballot measure for taxation of cannabis was approved by city voters.
 The City Council adopted a resolution allowing a maximum number of cannabis businesses in the city in February 2021.
 The ordinances allow up to three retail permits and up to 10 distribution permits.
 In October 2022, the City Manager selected four businesses to be allowed to operate in the city after a lengthy application and ranking process.
 Three retail and one distribution business without a retail component were selected.
 Two more permits for the city's coastal zone, which includes downtown were considered and rejected after further information requested from the California Coastal Commission was reviewed.
-Once the appeals process is completed, applicants work with the city on safety, security, odor control and other issues before opening for business.
+Once the appeals process is completed, applicants worked with the city on safety, security, odor control and other issues before being able to open for business.
+In late June 2023, the three retail businesses that were selected filed a lawsuit against the city for a court order that would end the appeals and force the city to issue them permits.
+The other five finalists had appealed, resulting in a lengthy delay while the appeal was sent to the California Office of Administrative Hearings.
+The city decided in late July to issue permits to the three businesses already selected immediately after August 31 and also issue permits to three of the other five finalists.

 Arts and culture

 Music venues

-The Majestic Ventura Theater is an early 20th-century landmark in the downtown.
-It has been a venue for concerts such as The Doors, Pearl Jam, Van Halen, X, Ray Charles, Red Hot Chili Peppers, Social Distortion, Bad Religion, Fugazi, Incubus, Tom Petty, They Might Be Giants, and Johnny Cash, as well as homegrown artists like KYLE, Big Bad Voodoo Daddy and Army of Freshmen.
+The Majestic Ventura Theater is an early-20th-century landmark in the downtown.
+It has been a venue for concerts such as The Doors, Pearl Jam, Van Halen, X, Ray Charles, Red Hot Chili Peppers, Social Distortion, Bad Religion, Fugazi, Incubus, Tom Petty, They Might Be Giants, and Johnny Cash, as well as homegrown artists like KYLE, Cirith Ungol, Big Bad Voodoo Daddy and Army of Freshmen.

 The Ventura County Fairgrounds is the home of the annual Ventura County Fair, and over the years has hosted such acts as Jimi Hendrix, The Grateful Dead, Phish, Smokey Robinson, All American Rejects, Smash Mouth, and Sugar Ray, as well as the Vans Warped Tour.
 The train station for Amtrak's Pacific Surfliner route is adjacent to the fairgrounds.